robjohnnoble/demon_model/README.md

 ## Prerequisites

-The program is written in C++; apart from standard libraries, it requires the Boost Property Tree C++ library.
+The program is written in C++; apart from standard libraries, it requires the Boost C++ library.

 ## Installing and compiling